Python デプロイのテスト

 you'll get just one replica, or copy of your pod.
 That pod, which is

-, has just one container in it.
-The container is created from the image built by GitHub Actions in Configure CI/CD for your Python application. - A Service, which will define how the ports are mapped in the containers.
+described under template, has just one container in it.
+The container is created from the image built by GitHub Actions in Configure CI/CD for your Python application.

 - A PersistentVolumeClaim, to define a storage that will be persistent through restarts for the database.